 One question we see quite a bit!
-What are the best shoes for Disney, or any other theme park for that matter?
+What are the best shoes for men, women and kids at Disney World, or any other theme park for that matter?
 It depends a little on what time of year you visit, your overall plan and the parks you plan to visit.…

 Discuss this topic with your doctor before your big holiday!